mbuesch/letmein/README.md

 # letmein - Authenticated port knocking

 Letmein is a simple port knocker with a simple and secure authentication mechanism.
+It can be used to harden against pre-authentication attacks on services like SSH, VPN, IMAP and many more.

-It can be used to hide services on a server behind a knock authentication to reduce the attack surface of a service.
+Letmein hides services on a server behind a knock authentication barrier to reduce the attack surface of a service.
 The service will not be accessible unless a knock authentication is successful.
 In case of a successful knock, the letmeind server will only open the knocked port for the client IP address that performed the knocking.
 Machines with different IP addresses still won't have access to the protected service.

 Machines that can't successfully authenticate the knock sequence won't be able to access the protected service.
+They will receive a TCP/ICMP reject on the protected service port.

 Letmein requires an `nftables` based firewall.
 It will *not* work with `iptables`.
+If you use an `iptables` based firewall, please convert to `nftables` before installing letmein.
+There are descriptions about how to do that on the Internet.
+It's not as hard and as much work as it sounds. :)

 ## Typical letmein operation flow